saurabh-hirani/saurabh-hirani.github.io/_posts/2016-02-17-monitoring-transition.md

 3. Consolidate your checks

-4. Know your sources of truth - AWS, VMware, network devices.
+4. Know your sources of truth - AWS, VMware, network devices, etc. and how you can talk to them through APIs.

 5. Break with permission